 Students must meet the statutorily defined diploma credit and curricular requirements.
-This includes selecting a diploma option-Core 40, Core 40 with Academic Honors, or International Baccalaureate (IB)- as students progress through high school.
+This includes selecting a diploma option-Core 40, Core 40 with Academic Honors, or International Baccalaureate (IB)-as students progress through high school.

 - Core 40: A high school curriculum that helps prepare students for postsecondary education.
-It includes a series of academically challenging courses in English, Mathematics, Science, Social Studies and other required courses.
-All students are required to take four years of a Math or Quantitative Reasoning course.
-Also, students must complete a total of 120 service hours. - Core 40 with Academic Honors: The Core 40 requirements serve as the base with additional requirements in Mathematics, World Languages, Fine Arts, and other rigorous requirements above and beyond those required for the Core 40 diploma.
-All students are required to take four years of a Math or Quantitative Reasoning course.
+It includes a series of academically challenging courses in English, mathematics, science, social studies and other required courses.
+All students are required to take four years of a math or quantitative reasoning course.
+Also, students must complete a total of 120 service hours. - Core 40 with Academic Honors: The Core 40 requirements serve as the base with additional requirements in mathematics, world languages, fine arts, and other rigorous requirements above and beyond those required for the Core 40 diploma.
+All students are required to take four years of a math or quantitative reasoning course.
 Also, students must complete 120 service hours. - International Baccalaureate (IB): Complete all course requirements for the International Baccalaureate (IB) Diploma including internal and external assessments for six IB courses.
 Achieve the minimum point value set by the International Baccalaureate Organization (IBO) on all assessments.
-Complete 60 GC service hours and additional Creativity, Action, and Service (CAS) hours as per the IBO.
+Complete 90 GC service hours and a Creativity, Action, and Service (CAS) project as per the IBO.
 Submit an original Extended Essay.
 Complete the Theory of Knowledge course.